microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 SELECT client_net_address FROM sys.dm_exec_connections WHERE session_id=@@SPID;
 ```

 The result should now be the **private** IP address of your Azure VM.
 You can confirm this by navigating to your Azure VM in the Azure portal, and comparing the result of the query to the information in the Overview of your Azure VM.
+By doing this, you've configured more secure and private access to your Azure SQL Database.

 <br>